-Disclaimer Every care has been taken to ensure the accuracy of this information provided as a guide only which is not exhaustive and the British Embassy and British Consular Network in Greece cannot be held responsible for errors or omissions.
+Disclaimer Please note that this information is provided as a guide only.
+Every care has been taken to ensure the accuracy of this information which is not exhaustive.
+Definitive information should be obtained from the Greek authorities and the British Embassy and British Consular Network in Greece cannot be held responsible for errors or omissions.

 Published: 27 May 2013